Mohammedh564/SE-Project/README.md

 ---

-## **`/storage`**
-This directory is used for storing logs, file uploads, and other data that the application needs to write to disk.

----

 ## **MVC Architecture Overview**
 This structure follows the **MVC (Model-View-Controller)** pattern, which helps to separate concerns and organize the code in a maintainable way: